Rapid-Application-Development-JS/itemplate/README.md

 > Take note that:
 >
 * if you use an array of static attributes, a **[key](http://google.github.io/incremental-dom/#api/elementOpen)** for this element will be generated automatically.
-* an array of static attributes is generated automatically from all element attributes, in which dynamic data from JS is not used.
-That's why if there is an identical array name, all elements with the same name of the array of static attributes will have the same number of attributes with the same value.
-That is: with the identical array of static attributes in different elements, you will not be able to add one more static attribute to any specific element.
-We are planning to correct this as soon as possible.

 ###<a name="helpers"></a>Helpers
 There is an option of injecting JS functions as a part of the compiled template.